 Accommodation: Modern hotels are available in Kathmandu, Thimpu, The outlying areas have comfortable resorts and lodge.

 Once you decide to travel through us, all you will have to do is send us a clear copy of your passport and we will apply for your visa on your behalf.
 Once your visa is approved, we will e-mail you a copy of the approval.
-You will have to carry a copy of the approval when you check in at the airport and at immigrations in Paro.
+You will have to carry a copy of the approval when you check-in at the airport and immigrations in Paro.
 The actual visa will be stamped on your passport on arrival in Paro.

 For your visa application, your passport needs to be valid for at least 6 months from your date of departure from Bhutan.